bartekmo/gcp-templates-proposal/howto-dm.md

-All templates are written for [GCP Deployment Manager](https://cloud.google.com/deployment-manager).
-DM templates can be deployed using [`gcloud`](https://cloud.google.com/sdk) command-line tool available for local downloads and in your [cloud shell](https://cloud.google.com/shell/docs/using-cloud-shell).
+Deployment Manager templates can be deployed using [`gcloud`](https://cloud.google.com/sdk) command-line tool available for local downloads and in your [cloud shell](https://cloud.google.com/shell/docs/using-cloud-shell).

 Templates (\*.jinja) can be referenced directly (and provided all parameters in the command line), e.g.:
 ```